Aleph-Alpha/intelligence-layer-sdk/style_guide.md

 # Intelligence Layer Style Guideline

+Welcome to the project's style guide, a foundational document that ensures consistency, clarity, and quality in our collaborative efforts.
+As we work together, adhering to the guidelines outlined here will streamline our process, making our code more readable and maintainable for all team members.

 ## Building a new task

 To make sure that we approach building new tasks in a unified way, consider this example task: